Lusztig Induction, Unipotent Supports, and Character Bounds: Proof of

 where $f(\bG) = f_1(\bG)\cdot f_2(\bG)\cdot f_3(\bG)$. \end{pa}

-\begin{pa} The definition of the integers $f_i(\bG)$ will make sense for any connected reductive algebraic group.
-By design we will choose these integers such that $f(\bG) \leqslant f(\bG_{\simc})$, where $\bG_{\simc}$ is the simply connected cover of the derived subgroup of $\bG$.
-We may then define $f(r) = \max_{\bG} f(\bG)$ where the maximum is taken over all semisimple and simply connected groups of rank $r$ (there are finitely many such groups, up to isomorphism, for a fixed $r$). \end{pa}

-\begin{pa} Finding an integer $f_1(\bG)$ satisfying \ref{pa:bound}(a) is achieved easily using classic results of Deligne--Lusztig.
-In particular, if $W_{\bG}$ is the Weyl group of $\bG$ defined with respect to some (any) maximal torus of $\bG$ then we may take
+\begin{pa} Finding an integer $f_1(\bG)$ satisfying \ref{pa:bound}(a) is achieved easily using classic results of Deligne--Lusztig, namely the Mackey formula for tori.
+In particular, if $W_{\bG}$ is the Weyl group of $\bG$ defined with respect to some (any) maximal torus of $\bG$ then we may take $f_1(\bG) = |W_{\bG}|^2$, see the proof of \cite[Lem.~17]{lusztig:1976:on-the-finiteness}.
+This requires no assumptions on $(\bG,F)$. \end{pa}

-see \cref{cor:Lusztig-res}.
-Our arguments here are in the spirit of those used by Lusztig \cite{lusztig:1976:on-the-finiteness} to prove the finiteness of the number of unipotent classes.
-They do not require the assumption that $Z(\bG)$ is connected. \end{pa}

 \begin{pa} Finding integers satisfying \ref{pa:bound}(b) and \ref{pa:bound}(c) is appreciably more difficult.
-To tackle both of these problems we rely on deep results of Lusztig \cite{lusztig:1990:green-functions-and-character-sheaves} and Shoji \cite{shoji:1996:on-the-computation} which allow us to translate questions concerning Deligne--Lusztig induction $R_{\bM}^{\bG}$ to corresponding questions about parabolic induction of character sheaves.
-These results are available to us under our assumption that $p$ is a good prime for $\bG$ and $Z(\bG)$ is connected. \end{pa}
+To tackle both of these problems we rely on our deep assumptions ($\mathcal{R}_{\bG,F}$) and ($\mathcal{W}_{\bG,F}$) which allow us to translate questions concerning Deligne--Lusztig induction $R_{\bM}^{\bG}$ to corresponding questions about parabolic induction of character sheaves. \end{pa}

 \begin{pa} Our approach to \ref{pa:bound}(b) is to find an integer $f_2'(\bG) \in \mathbb{N}$, depending only on the root system of $\bG$, such that